Azure/autorest.csharp/readme.md

 <details>

-Define a partial class and the property you want to change in a partial class, and add `CodeGenMemberSerialization` attribute to it:
+Define a partial class and the property you want to change in the partial class, and add `CodeGenMemberSerialization` attribute to it:

 ``` C#
 public partial class Cat